amehrings/se352/README.md

   - [x] Enrolling in classes.
   - [x] Dropping classes.
   - [x] Swapping a class you’re registered in for a class in your course cart.
-  - [ ] Seeing a calendar view of your classes.
   - [x] Seeing list of dropped classes.
-  - [ ] Calendar view of course cart classes.
+  - [ ] Faculty and Admin can view student's classes
-  - [ ] Create classes as an administrator
+  - [x] Create classes as an administrator
-  - [ ] Delete classes as admin.
+  - [x] Delete classes as admin.
-  - [ ] Edit Classes as admin.
+  - [x] Edit Classes as admin.
   - [ ] Remove students from enrolled classes
   - [ ] View enrolled students